Alek Fröhlich

 Genoa, Italy.

-I am a-first year ELLIS Ph.D. student at the Italian Institute of Technology under the supervision of Massimiliano Pontil (IIT & UCL) and Karim Lounici (École Polytechnique).
+I am a second-year ELLIS Ph.D. student at the Italian Institute of Technology under the supervision of Massimiliano Pontil (IIT & UCL), Karim Lounici (École Polytechnique), and Vladimir Kostic (IIT & Univ. of Novi Sad).

 Previously, I was a research fellow at the University of São Paulo Medical School working with Daniel Tiezzi.